WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 npm -g install @wordpress/env
 ```

-Create a minimal `.wp-env.json` file with the following content:
+Open a text editor and create a `.wp-env.json` file with the following content:

 ```json
 {